sirmacik/trustcrypto.github.io/pages/mydoc/usersguide.md

 To complete OnlyKey quick setup follow the instructions below:

-- Open a text editor such as notepad on a trusted computer
+- Open a text editor such as Notepad (Windows) or TextEdit (Mac) on a trusted computer
 - Click inside the text editor
 - Insert OnlyKey into the USB port on your computer
 - Hold button #3 on your OnlyKey down for 5+ seconds and then release